tspoon4/tspoon4.github.io/README.md

 ## 2022-01-17 Everything is a Table
 A big part of everyday's work is actually about producing data tables, either manually or automatically.
 I often review verbose documents that miss the target: an exhaustive list of items so we can draw correct conclusions.
-Like any table, it is very important to carefully design the data (i.e columns) so we can extract as much information as possible.
+Like any table, it is very important to carefully design the data (i.e. columns) so we can extract as much information as possible.
 * A backlog is a task list used to organize work and create burndown charts (name, priority, estimation, details...)
 * A comparison matrix allows to visualize differences and similarities between products (columns are your feature requirements)
 * Pros and cons tables help you to make decisions (feature, advantages, drawbacks, comments...)
 Maybe this page should be a big markdown table...

 ## 2022-01-04 Everything is a FSM